 Understanding how YouTube Shorts monetization works

-None of us are strangers to YouTube; we all understand that the platform allows you to earn money from your published content.
+None of us is a stranger to YouTube; we all understand that the platform allows you to earn money from your published content.
 The question is- does the monetization of shorts work in the same manner as that of a regular video?
 Not really.

 - All YouTube Shorts creators are part of the YouTube Partner Program (YPP).
 Every creator gets a share of the revenue generated from ads shown in the Shorts feed (between videos).

-- YouTube pools in all the revenue from the ads shown.
+- YouTube pools all the revenue from the ads shown.

 - Next, it calculates the amount required to compensate for the music licensing costs of the tracks used in the shorts; this sum is transferred directly to the music partners.